timKraeuter/VisualDebugger/documentation/README.md

 visualization can be embedded in the IDE using the embedded visualizer or shown in a browser using the browser visualizer.

-## Embedded visualizer
+## Visualization

-The embedded visualizer uses [PlantUML](https://plantuml.com/) to visualize the debugging variables.
+The **embedded visualizer** uses [PlantUML](https://plantuml.com/) to visualize the debugging variables.
 We use the [PlantUML Smetana project](https://plantuml.com/smetana02) such that a local installation of DOT is not required.
 Since PlantUML generates images, no user interaction is possible.

-Consequently, we have implemented a browser visualizer which supports user interaction, i.e., exploring the generated object diagram similar to the exploration in the variables view in the IDE.
+Consequently, we have implemented a **browser visualizer** which supports user interaction, i.e., exploring the generated object diagram similar to the exploration in the variables view in the IDE.
+The browser visualization is based on the object-diagram modeler ([source](https://github.com/timKraeuter/object-diagram-modeler), [demo](https://timkraeuter.com/object-diagram-modeler/)).

 ## Browser visualizer